Start Time

 • Legal responsibilities and duties of building owners, managers, and tenants

-• How legislation is enforced: examples from recent inspections and legal actions
+• How legislation is enforced: examples from recent inspections and legal action

 Suppression Systems